Frequently Asked Questions about Points of View, the CMHR National Human Rights Photography Exhibition

 - How did you choose the four themes for Points of View (Freedom of Expression, Reconciliation, Human Rights and the Environment, and Inclusion and Diversity)?

 - Why did you undertake Points of View ?

 - What was your overall impression of the entries?

 What is Points of View?

 Points of View is a national juried human rights photography exhibition at the Canadian Museum for Human Rights.
 Photographs appearing in the exhibition were crowd-sourced from people living in Canada.
 This exhibition is a way for people living in Canada to share their views on human rights with visitors from around the world.

 The photographs in the exhibition explore human rights within four themes: Freedom of Expression, Reconciliation, Human Rights and the Environment, and Inclusion and Diversity.

-Points of View opens June 22, 2017 in the Museum’s Level 1 Gallery.
+Points of View runs until February 4, 2018 in the Museum’s Level 1 Gallery.

 Where did the photographs for Points of View come from?

 We issued a Call for Entries in the fall of 2016.
 Photographers uploaded their images through an online portal.
 We received more than 984 incredibly diverse images from all across Canada.